Crobar: the most rock 'n' roll stories from Soho's infamous metal boozer

 Lemmy’s brief encounter

-When it comes to metal bars, a visit from Lemmy is akin to the Pope popping by to bless your local church.
+When it comes to metal bars, a visit from Lemmy is akin to the Pope coming round to bless your local church.
 Yet the Motörhead main man didn’t stick around when he popped into the Crobar for a Jack and Coke.
 “He walked in and looked and me and said: ‘For fuck’s sake Rich, you still haven’t got a fruit machine,” and went to the Montagu Pyke, the bloody Wetherspoons down the road!” laughs Richard.

 Kid Rock’s stretch Hummer disaster